33-year-old bass player, singer and composer Daniel de Boer makes music that he calls world pop, connecting cultures from all around the globe.

 From 2015 Daniel became active as a freelance bassist, and he has performed with ensembles such as the Metropole Orkest, the NBE (Dutch Wind Band), Holland Opera, Duda Paiva Company and the Celebrity Edge Theatre Ensemble.

 It had been a dream of Daniel for many years to one day record an album with his original songs.
 In the summer of 2020 he found the time and mind-space to work on material, and he made sketches for nine compositions.
-One year later, in June 2021, he moved from his home country, the Netherlands, to pursue a master’s in performance at Berklee Valencia.
+One year later, in June 2021, he moved from his home country to pursue a master’s in performance at Berklee Valencia.
 In Spain he developed the songs and the concept for the album, together with Indian producer Shakthi Prasad, whom he’d met at a musicians meeting in the Turia Park in Valencia.

 Shakthi and Daniel began approaching Daniel´s friends from all around the world to ask if they would be interested to play on the album.
 All of them said yes, and now musicians from over sixteen countries are part of the project.
 Amongst the instruments you can hear on the songs are diatonic accordion, lyra, oud oriental percussion.
 Stylistically, the album is a mix of pop and a variety of world music genres.
-Each individual musician brought something unique to the project, and they all left a personal mark on the music.
+Each individual musician brought something unique to the project, and everyone left a personal mark on the music.